avanzzzi/hypy/README.md

 ### FreeRDP
 FreeRDP binary must be in path (windows, linux and mac).
 Make sure FreeRDP is working before using hypy or it will not open the session to the virtual machine.

-If you are using Linux, you package manager should have freerdp avaiable or look into https://github.com/FreeRDP/FreeRDP for install instructions.
+#### Linux: Your package manager should have freerdp 1.1.* avaiable or compile from source.
+#### Mac: When using homebrew, make share to include --HEAD option to get the lastest version (1.1.*) with HyperV support or use macports.
+Either way you will need XCode installed.

+Look into https://github.com/FreeRDP/FreeRDP for more instructions.

 ## Configuration
 To configure Hypy, change the file 'hypy.conf'